 After breakfast, you return to M’hamid by camel or by 4×4 as you wish, to visit the old village across the now frequently dry Dra’a River.
 The old village is typical of desert dwellings with adobe buildings and covered streets to keep out the searing heat of the height of summer.
 A wonderful example of these houses is Abdelhadi’s ancestral home which you can visit.

 In the afternoon, there is the departure for the Erg Chagaga dunes (300m) with 60km of off-road.
 This route passes different features of the desert; “erg” (dunes) and “ hammada” (stony desert), oases.
 These dunes are far away from civilization, in the desert proper, where nomadic life is hard, subject to the vagaries of the wind, sandstorms and sparse rainfall.
 But the silence and the expanse of the sand are overwhelming.
 Here you could have a second camel ride if you wish.
-Dinner and a night’s sleep are in a camp of nomad tents.

 3rd day: Chagaga – Taroudant